Shotts: Churches

+A couple of miles north of Shotts is the Kirk O'Shotts Parish Church (although this covers the community of Salsburgh and other nearby communities).

 Sport

 Shotts has a number of sports facilitated in the local community.
-Shotts Golf Club, an 18-hole course founded in 1895, is to the North-East of the village.
-On the first Saturday in June each year, Shotts hosts its own Highland Games in Hannah Park.
+Shotts Golf Club, an 18-hole course founded in 1895, is to the North-East of the town.
+Between 1950 and 2022, Shotts hosted its own Highland Games in Hannah Park.